ali-rajan/CSCB58-assembly-game/plan.md

 - Square players and enemies
   - Different colours for each type of entity
   - Collision between player and enemy to lose HP
+  - Player is a water droplet with some streak and water particle merging effects
 - Enemies are obstacles moving horizontally towards player
-  - ~~Shooting lasers~~
 - Gravity and jumping along with horizontal movement
-- Fail condition: player falls too low or all HP lost to collisions
+- Fail condition: player falls into the flame pit or all HP lost to collisions
 - Win condition: all platforms crossed (for a certain platform count)
 - Hearts icons to count HP
 - Score bar based on number of platforms crossed